 - 1788 The church bells were re-hung as a peal of six, although the Rector, Edward Blackett, suggested only one large tenor bell be hung as "six bells would be productive of more idleness and drunkenness than is in the Parish already..." - 1789 George III visited Dock and the new bells were first rung as his carriage passed by the church. - 1794 Battle of 'Glorious First of June' against France in the Atlantic Ocean.
-French lost most men but 130 grain ships got through from the U.S.A. to France.
+Both sides claimed victory.
+The French lost most men, but 130 grain ships got through from the U.S.A. to France.
 A memorial to Lieutenant Buller, who died in the battle, is in the church on the West Wall.

 MEMORIAL TABLET TO LIEUT.
-WILLIAM BULLER
+WILLIAM BULLER [FROM AN ORIGINAL PHOTOGRAPH BY TONY BARNARD]

-[Copyright-Tony Barnard]

 1796 - Edward Jenner carried out experiments to protect against smallpox.
 The word 'vaccine' was suggested by his friend, Doctor Richard Dunning of Albemarle Villas.
-A memorial tablet to members of the Dunning family is located on the North Wall, over the opening leading through to the Parish Centre.
+A memorial tablet to members of the Dunning family is located on the North Wall, over the arched opening leading through to the Parish Centre.